What Is a Syme Amputation?

 Will I be able to drive after a Syme amputation?

-If there are no other physical or cognitive impairments preventing driving, Syme amputation patients should not have problems with driving after getting used to the prosthesis.
+If there are no other physical or cognitive impairments, Syme amputation patients should not have problems with driving after getting used to the prosthesis.

 Original article by Pamela Luk, MD